ivosimoes/FCUP-ML1/README.md

 ## Summary
 Project made for 2022/2023 edition of Machine Learning I course

-**Theme**: Implementation and modification of k-NN to improve performance on multiclass problems
+**Theme**: Implementation and modification of k-NN to improve performance on various multiclass problems

 ## Grade: 16/20